Maria Mandl: Ravensbrück (1939–1942)

 On 15 May 1939, Mandl was transferred to the Ravensbrück concentration camp, where she continued to work under Koegel and Langefeld.
 She assisted with roll calls, overseeing work details, and handling attack dogs.
-Whilst stationed at work details, Mandl was known to have physically and verbally abused prisoners if she believed them to be working too slow.
+Whilst stationed at work details, Mandl was known to have physically and verbally abused prisoners if she believed them to be working too slowly.
 She also took on a leading role in the camp's training program upon its official designation as the training site for prospective Aufseherinnen.
 In the summer of 1939, she trained Hermine Braunsteiner, who later described Mandl as having been "very strict" and "unfavorable" during her training, recalling instances Mandl hit prisoners.

 In early 1940, Mandl, along with Oberaufseherin Dorothea Binz, was assigned to the on-camp jail referred to as the "cell block" or "punishment block".
 It was here that prisoners were flogged, receiving twenty-five strikes on their buttocks.
 Austrian survivor Marko Feingold later recalled how he and his brother endured this abuse five times per day, receiving twenty-five strikes every time.
 (Note: Neumayr & Strasser 2014, at 00:14:47) In an interrogation following her arrest, Mandl claimed that prisoners in the block were only kept in cells for up to a month and were provided with coffee and bread every day.
 However, survivors' testimonies contradict this statement, describing how food had been withheld.

 In 1941, Mandl became a member of the National Socialist Women's League.
 (Note: Neumayr & Strasser 2014, at 00:13:35) In April 1942, she was promoted to the rank of Oberaufseherin following Langefeld's transfer to Auschwitz II-Birkenau in March, as the latter had been unable to maintain "brutality and structure" within the camp.